Heart of a Dog: Plot

 As a seething Sharik plots to destroy Filipp's stuffed owl again, the door opens and he is dragged by the skin of his neck into the lab.
 There, he is sedated and an operation begins.
 As Bormenthal assists, the Professor trepans Sharik's skull and gives him a human pituitary gland.
 Sharik's torso is also opened, and he is given human testicles.
 The organs were cut from Klim Grigorievich Chugunkin, who was killed in a brawl and was repeatedly a thief, an alcoholic and a bully.
 Only repeated injections of adrenaline prevent the dog from dying on the operating table.

 The story then shifts from being told from the perspective of Sharik to being told from the perspective of Bormenthal by his notes on the case and then finally to a third-person perspective.

 During the weeks after the operation, the household is stunned, as Sharik begins transforming into an incredibly unkempt and at first primitive human.
 After building an alliance with Schwonder, the former canine is granted papers under the absurd name "Poligraf Poligrafovich Sharikov".
 Preobrazhensky wanted to pick a name from his Orthodox Christian calendar, and Sharik instead picked the publisher name, "Poligraf", which in Russian is the root of several words related to printing art and technology.

 In the aftermath, the Professor and Bormenthal patiently attempt to teach Sharikov basic etiquette.
 Instead, Sharikov mocks manners as a relic of Tsarism.
 He insists that it is better to behave "naturally".
 As a result, Sharikov curses in front of women, refuses to shave, dresses in unwashed clothing and eats like a complete slob.

 Meanwhile, Sharikov progressively turns the professor's life into a living hell.
 One day, he accidentally turns on the spigot while he chases a cat.
 With the bathroom door locked and Sharikov unable to unlock it, the entire apartment is flooded.
-Later, he is caught in an attempt to sexually assault one of the female servants.
+Later, he is caught in an attempt to sexually assault maid Zina.
 Enraged, Bormenthal repeatedly hits Sharikov and forces him to apologize.
 Infuriated, Sharikov leaves the apartment and remains gone for several days.

 Later, Bormenthal begs the professor for permission to dose and kill Sharikov with arsenic and calls him a "man with the heart of a dog".
 The professor is horrified and orders Bormenthal not to "slander the dog".
 He explains that the human body parts, which came from a homeless drunkard with Bolshevik sympathies, are responsible for all of Sharikov's defects.
 Bormenthal then suggests that they redo the operation by using the body of a genius.
 Again the Professor refuses, explaining that the operation was meant to improve the human race.
 Breaking with his former beliefs, the professor admits that any peasant woman could give birth to a genius and that eugenics are therefore a waste of time.
 In conclusion, the professor refuses to permit Sharikov's murder or to undo the operation, which could easily kill him as well.